 Access to the locked file cabinets where EIV files are stored in the office will be limited even during regular working hours.
-The file cabinets with EIV files will be marked "AUTHORIZED PERSONNEL ONLY -CONFIDENTIAL FILES."
 The EIV Coordinator will maintain control of the keys to the file cabinet.
 Locks to the office will be changed or reset whenever an employee leaves MHA.